Xilinx-CNS/ebpf_asm/README.md

 Consult the kernel documentation for details of these flags and of the various map types.

+Normally, maps will be auto-pinned when the program is loaded.
+But unlike `iproute2`, `bpftool` doesn't support auto-pinning and will reject object files which request this in the map metadata.
+So, the ebpf_asm command-line option `--no-pin-maps` can be used to suppress this.

 ### Data definitions

 As it is not possible to reference .data sections from eBPF code, they have